icis4/yat/trunk/YAT/!-Doc.Project/6 - Release/Distribution Template/YAT Release Notes - ReadMe.txt

 ----------------------------------------------------------------------------------------------------

-YAT 4 with Scripting :: Expected in late 2021 or 2022
+YAT 4 with Scripting :: Expected in 2022
 ----------------------------------------------------------------------------------------------------
 YAT 4.0 will feature the integration of a scripting environment, based on the CSScript engine.
 Scripting will allow you to script YAT and automate repetitive tasks, use it for test automation,